xhanafix/blogEN/README.md

 1. Open `index.html` in your web browser
 2. Enter your OpenRouter API key (get one at [OpenRouter.ai](https://openrouter.ai))
 3. Enter your article topic
-4. Adjust advanced settings if desired (model, temperature, word count, tone)
+4. Adjust advanced settings if desired (model, temperature, word count, tone, language)
 5. Click "Generate Article" or press Ctrl+Enter
 6. Wait for the generation process to complete
 7. Use the control buttons to save, copy, download, or print your article